kongaman/simplehibernatedemo/README.md

 <br><br>
 Mapping file has to be named as: <br>
 `<classname>.hbm.cml`<br>
-And goes under `src/main/resoures` as all the configuration files.
+And goes under `src/main/resoures` as all the configuration files.<br>
+The config-file itself is pretty straigntforward if in doubt check comments in cfg-file itself.
+<br><br>
+The "per-class-mapping-files" have to be specified in the `hibernate.cfg.xml`
+##### Every time you add a table to the database you have to craete the corresponding mapping file AND add that mapping file to the hibernate config file.

+##### !!!
+Not necessary when using annotations instead of cofig files !!!